Product set growth in virtual subgroups of mapping class groups: Applications to virtual subgroups of mapping class groups

 \begin{rem} Every reduced word $w$ can be written in the form $w=uw'u^{-1}$, where $w'$ is a cyclically reduced word, and $u$ is a possibly empty word.
 This $w'$ is a minimal length representative of the conjugation class of $w$. \end{rem}

 \begin{defn} The \emph{support} of a word $w$ is the set of vertices $s\in V$ such that $s$ or $s^{-1}$ is a letter of $w$.
-The support of $g\in A(\Gamma)$ is the support of a reduced word that represents $g$, and this does not depend on the reduced word chosen. \end{defn}
+The support of $g\in A(\Gamma)$, denoted $\text{supp}(g)$, is the support of a reduced word that represents $g$. \end{defn}